What’s on the menu this holiday season? For me, it’s this vegan chickpea loaf – also known as a vegan “meatloaf”.

 - In a small bowl, mix the flaxseed with 5 tablespoons of water and set aside for 5 minutes to thicken.

-- In a large sauté pan, sauté the onion, carrot, and celery in ¼ cup of water for 10 minutes or until the onions have softened and the carrots are tender.
-Add water as needed, 1 tablespoon at a time, to prevent burning.
+- In a large sauté pan, sauté the onion, carrot, and celery in ¼ cup of water for 10 to 15 minutes or until the onions have softened and the carrots are tender.
+Add water as needed, 2 or 3 tablespoon at a time, to prevent burning.
 Add the garlic and sauté for another minute or until any liquid in the pan has evaporated.
 Remove from the stove and set aside.

 - Now add the chickpeas, walnuts, and rolled oats to a food processor and pulse until everything Is broken up.

-- Next, add the tamari, balsamic vinegar, herbs and spices, salt, pepper, thickened flax/water mixture, and cooked veggies to the food processor as well.
+- Next, add the tamari, balsamic vinegar, thyme, rosemary, sage, red pepper flakes, salt, pepper, thickened flax/water mixture, and cooked veggies to the food processor as well.
 Pulse a few times then process or pulse until everything is combined.
-Stop and scrape down the sides and bottom of the processor to prevent the mix from getting too smooth.
+Stop and scrape down the sides and bottom of the processor a couple of times throughout to prevent the mix from getting too smooth.
 If your processor is smaller, you will have to process the mix in batches and then mix together in a bowl.
-You want the mix to have a thick but rough texture, not like a paste.
+You want the mix to have a thick but rough texture, not like a smooth paste.

 - Transfer the mix to the parchment-lined bread pan and even out the surface using the back of a spoon or spatula.
 Spread the bbq sauce over the top.